A few months ago a reader reached out with the question, “How do you approach freelancing clients for work?”

 6) Join some Facebook Groups.

-The very first Facebook Group I joined was the The Freelancer’s Club (by Carrie Smith).
+The very first Facebook Group I joined was The Freelancer’s Club (by Carrie Smith) (This group was unfortunately archived in October 2017).
 The interaction there is amazing and folks often share opportunities over there.

 Carrie has some pretty strict rules about what can be posted or shared in the group, so rest assured you won’t find any spam over there.